nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 # LILIANA'S RESEARCH LOG - WINTER '23

 This research log is meant for me to record my learning and research progress.

 ## Week 5

+**Mon Feb 6: Mentor Meeting**

+We presented our[Research Outline](https://docs.google.com/document/d/1BLhkD2DzUr9ck6EBEAwrdXmzzBvtF9M6HpePg_gwQEg/edit?usp=sharing) to our mentors.

+Meeting Takeaways:
+1. Evaluating the images by ranking them is a good idea.
+We need to decide the criteria(s) to rank with: image quality, object indentifiability, and prompt relevancy are a few ideas.
+2. Task: Generate 20 prompts with ChatGPT and compare them to the human-made prompts.
+For this round of experimenting with ChatGPT, we only explained the task, the prompt format, and one example to ChatGPT before asking for a prompt.
+3. With the Chain-of-Thought approach, ChatGPT does a good job at understanding the different features of a prompt, so it's able to take information from the user input and infer the features that would suit it, making the prompt more detailed which I thought was good.
+However, our mentor raises the question about whether the prompt generated from ChatGPT is simply better because it has more details, and if so, would it make a fair comparison to the original prompt?

 **Sun Feb 5: Brainstorm Ways to Evaluate Image Generation**